 Using the app, you can add geofenced areas, live tracking, location updates, and real-time alerts.
 You can set up an alert to let you know when your cat leaves home and when they return.
 The battery can last up to 7 days and can be recharged in 2-3 hours.
 The lightweight and small design means you can use this on any cat, although those under 4 pounds may find it less comfortable.
 It can be attached to their collar as a regular dangling tag or threaded through to sit horizontally in line with their collar.

-2. Cube Pro Bluetooth Tracker — Best Value
+2. Cube Pro Bluetooth GPS Tracker for Cats — Best Value

 If you want to track your cat while on a budget, then from all the best cat GPS trackers and collars for the money, we recommend the Cube Shadow Bluetooth Tracker.
 For the price, this offers good functionality, but do be aware that the Cube Pro doesn’t offer as many benefits as some of the more expensive GPS trackers.